 - 1 E.g. Cochrane (2011), and more recently, Bartram, Lohre, Pope and Ranganathan (2021). - 2 E.g. Gupta and Shea (2022); Gupta, Leung and Roscovan (2022). - 3 E.g. Rasekhschaffe and Jones (2019); Avramov, Cheng and Metzker (2022); Leung, Lohre, Mischlich, Shea and Stroh (2021); Nagel (2021). - 4 The universe includes stocks from global and regional equity indexes: MSCI, FTSE, S&P, and STOXX.
-To alleviate investability concerns, we exclude stocks with very small free-float market capitalization, applying a 95% free-float market-capitalization percentile threshold per region and date. - 5 There are 10 signals in the Quality bucket, including metrics to measure accrual and profitability; 11 signals in the Momentum bucket, including various price and earnings momentum signals; and 9 signals in the Value bucket, such as earnings yield and free-cash-flow yield. - 6 Earning yield is defined as the ratio of consensus analyst forecast of next year EPS and stock price. - 7 Piotroski (2000). - 8 Tversky and Kahneman (1974).
-9 The elastic-net and GBM models are implem - 9 The elastic-net and GBM models are implemented using the open-source ML platform H2O-3 including its pre-set of default hyperparameters.
-We also tested hyperparameter tuning following the training, validation and testing framework outlined in Leung et al. (2021), and noted limited added value given our sample size. - 10 We use own industry definitions which closely follow GICS classifications, as well as predicted betas based on own calculations.
-11 Another route for reducing turnover is to use longer horizon such as 6 -month forward returns in the estimation - In Another route for reducing furnover is to use longer nonzon such as 6 -month forward returns in the estimation models, as discussed in Leung et al. (2021).
-21 Hastie.
-Tibshirani and Friedman (2017).
-While we have constructed multiple measures of variable importance. in - 12 Hastle, Hoshirahi and Phedman (2017).
-While we have constructed multiple measures of variable importance, in this section we use the definition from H2O for GBM (see https://docs.h2o.ai/h2o/latest-stable/h2o-docs/variableimportance.html#variable-importance-calculation-gbm-drf), such that the importance of a feature is determined by whether it was selected to split on during the tree building process, and how the squared error (over all trees) improved (decreased) as a result. - 13 Share turnover is defined as the median of standardized industry-neutral trade dollar volume per shares outstanding (monthly) over last 12 months.
-The values are then negated so that higher scores represent lower share turnover. - 14 Hastie et al. (2017).
+To alleviate investability concerns, we exclude stocks with very small free-float market capitalization, applying a 95% free-float market-capitalization percentile threshold per region and date. - 5 There are 10 signals in the Quality bucket, including metrics to measure accrual and profitability; 11 signals in the Momentum bucket, including various price and earnings momentum signals; and 9 signals in the Value bucket, such as earnings yield and free-cash-flow yield. - 6 Earning yield is defined as the ratio of consensus analyst forecast of next year EPS and stock price. - 7 Piotroski (2000). - 8 Tversky and Kahneman (1974). - 9 The elastic-net and GBM models are implemented using the open-source ML platform H2O-3 including its pre-set of default hyperparameters.
+We also tested hyperparameter tuning following the training, validation and testing framework outlined in Leung et al. (2021), and noted limited added value given our sample size. - 10 We use own industry definitions which closely follow GICS classifications, as well as predicted betas based on own calculations. - 11 Another route for reducing turnover is to use longer horizon such as 6-month forward returns in the estimation models, as discussed in Leung et al. (2021). - 12 Hastie, Tibshirani and Friedman (2017).
+While we have constructed multiple measures of variable importance, in this section we use the definition from H2O for GBM (see https://docs.h2o.ai/h2o/latest-stable/h2o-docs/variable-importance.html#variable-importance-calculation-gbm-drf), such that the importance of a feature is determined by whether it was selected to split on during the tree building process, and how the squared error (over all trees) improved (decreased) as a result. - 13 Share turnover is defined as the median of standardized industry-neutral trade dollar volume per shares outstanding (monthly) over last 12 months.
+The values are then negated so that higher scores represent lower share turnover.